Orange County Convention Center

 The Orange County Convention Center is a convention center located in Orlando, Florida.
 Opened in 1983 as the Orange County Convention and Civic Center, it is the primary public convention center for the Central Florida region and the second-largest convention center in the United States, after McCormick Place in Chicago.

 The OCCC offers 7000000 sqft of space, 2100000 sqft of which is exhibit space.
 The complex is located on the south end of International Drive, a major tourist area in Orlando.

 The original building (the "West Concourse") housed an 11,300-seat arena from 1983 to 1992.
-It hosted concerts by popular artists including Madonna, Tina Turner, Whitney Houston, Styx, Aerosmith, Mötley Crüe, and Hall and Oates.
+It hosted concerts by popular artists including Madonna, Tina Turner, Whitney Houston, Run-DMC, The Beastie Boys, Def Leppard, Tesla, Styx, Aerosmith, Mötley Crüe, and Hall and Oates.
 Its use declined after the Orlando Arena opened in 1989.
 The arena closed in 1992 and was renovated and converted into the main exhibition hall in 1996.

 On April 18, 2012, the American Institute of Architects's Florida Chapter placed the building on its list of "Florida Architecture: 100 Years.
 100 Places".
 Solar panels on the roof of the South Concourse provide 1 MW of power.

+The OCCC says it hosts events attracting about 1.5 million people annually, injecting $2.5 billion into the Central Florida economy.
+Of the hundreds of events hosted annually, they include IAAPA Expo and MegaCon.